Trump fires FBI director Comey; aides cite handling of Clinton emails case

 Comey said the FBI found no basis for concluding that Abedin or Weiner had acted with criminal intent.

-On Monday, Comey addressed the Anti-Defamation League at their conference in Washington, calling for improvements in how law enforcement reports hate crimes.
+On Monday, Comey addressed the Anti-Defamation League at its annual conference in Washington, D.C., calling for improvements in how law enforcement reports hate crimes.

-“We must do a better job of tracking and reporting hate crime to fully understand what is happening in our country so we can stop it,” he told the group’s annual Washington, D.C., conference on Monday.
+“We must do a better job of tracking and reporting hate crime to fully understand what is happening in our country so we can stop it,” he told the group.
 “Some jurisdictions do not report hate crime data.”